dataGriff/XMLSQL/ReadMe.md

 ,  tgt.DogBreed = src.Breed
 ,  tgt.KennelArrivalDate = src.KennelArrivalDate ;

---7.2.6 Can see that UPDATES have taken place
+PRINT '7.2.6 Can see that UPDATES have taken place';
---Fudge is now neutered and Lucy is in fact a Golden Retriever!
+PRINT 'Fudge is now neutered and Lucy is in fact a Golden Retriever!';
 SELECT * FROM import.DogKennelArrival;

 GO